Unity-Technologies/datasetinsights/docs/source/Evaluation_Tutorial.md

 > Alternatively, you can use the same docker image on your own container-orchestration system following similar steps.

-### Train on UnityGroceries-Synthetic dataset
+### Train on UnityGroceries-SyntheticSample dataset

-This section shows you how to train a model on the sample synthetic dataset.
+This section shows you how to train a model on UnityGroceries-SyntheticSample dataset.
 Note that this is a small dataset which is the fastest to train but won't produce the best results; for that, you can train a model that uses a larger synthetic dataset and [fine tunes the model on real images](#train-on-synthetic-and-real-world-dataset-optional).
 To observe the best results we have obtained, you can follow the instructions to run one of our [pre-trained models](#using-our-pre-trained-models) below.

 To train the model, simply import [**this pre-compiled pipeline**](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/train_on_synthdet_sample.yaml) into your kubeflow cluster.
 The figure below shows how to do this using the [web UI](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/#deploy-kubeflow-and-open-the-pipelines-ui).
 You can optionally use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool).